"You Will Not Abandon My Soul to Sheol" is a song about God's promise in Psalm 16:10 not only to his Son, the Messiah, but to us who believe in Him.

 This is a song of hope and comfort.
 Not only do the words apply to the psalmist, David, and to us who have believed in God's Son for salvation, but they apply directly to the Messiah, God's Son, Himself.

-Here is a video (just an audio file made by my iPhone) to let you hear what this music sounds like:
+Here is a video (just an audio file made by my iPhone) to allow you hear what this music sounds like:

 When Jesus Christ died on the cross, this is one of the prophecies He would have known of that spoke of his coming resurrection in three days.
 That's why he told the religious leaders, "There shall be no sign given you but the sign of Jonah!"

-Jonah was submerged, in the belly of the great fish or whale, for three days.
+Jonah was submerged, in the belly of the great fish, for three days.

 Here is a closeup of page one: